StarGithMd/90DaysOfDevOps/2026/day-01/learning-plan.md

 # Day 01 – DevOps & Cloud Learning Plan

 ## Introduction
-Hi, I am **Md Rustam Ansari**, a working professional.
-I am committed to achieve the **90-day DevOps and Cloud learning plan** to enhance my technical skills and professional career.
+Hi, Myself **Md Rustam Ansari**, i am a working professional.
+I am committed to achieve the **90-day DevOps and Cloud learning plan** to enhance my technical skills and professional career growth.

 ---

-## What is DevOps?
+## What is your understanding of DevOps and Cloud Engineering?
 - DevOps is a modern working technique that integrates **software development (Dev)** and **IT operations (Ops)** into a unified workflow.
 - The purpose is to deliver applications and services **faster, more reliably, and with higher quality** while minimizing manual intervention.

 ---

-## Why Learn DevOps & Cloud?
+## Why you are starting learning DevOps & Cloud?
 - Businesses are moving away from physical servers to **cloud platforms** like **AWS, Azure, and GCP**.
 - Almost every company that builds its own software needs DevOps practices to stay competitive because of **cost efficiency, quality, cloud features, automation, and innovation**.

 ---

-## Career Goals
+Where do you want to reach?
+- DevOps is a modern working technique that uses a **set of tools and softwares** to automate workflows with less manual intervention.
-- DevOps and Cloud Engineering are at the core of how modern technology is built, delivered, and scaled.
+- It is core of how modern technology is built, delivered, scaled and reduce human errors.
-- These skills open doors to **career growth** and new opportunities.
+- These skills empower me to pursue career growth, embrace new opportunities, and remain consistent with advancing technology.

 ---

+How you will stay consistent every single day?

 ## Staying Consistent
-- Consistency is less about raw willpower and more about **building routines**.
-- I have established **60–120 minute blocks** daily to focus on:
-  - Learning new skills
-  - Studying documents and tutorials
-  - Practicing hands-on exercises

----

-## DevOps Tools Plan
-DevOps is a modern working technique that uses a **set of tools and software** to automate workflows.
-I plan to learn and practice the following tools one by one.
+Current level				:	Working professional as detacenter operations and from non-IT background.

+Build 3 core DevOps skills	:	CI/CD pipelines, containerization and Scripting (bash, python and ansible)

+Having 3 goals for the next 90 days: Cloud computing hands-on, automate devops fuctionality and deployment of production grade application.

+Allocated weekly time budget: 1–1.5 hours per day on weekdays, 3-5 hours weekends.

 ---